“When you make a choice

 Via the multiplier effect, any change in consumption has a ripple effect throughout the economy.

-For example, currently, the federal government is providing a stimulus package to support consumption and businesses in the wake of the exogenous shock to our economy that has necessitated social distancing to combat COVID-19.
+For example, the government implemented a stimulus package to support consumption and businesses in the wake of the exogenous shock to our economy that has necessitated social distancing to combat COVID-19.

-One of the cash injections will be in the form of two payments to Pensioners.
+One of the cash injections was in the form of three payments to Pensioners.
 Why?
 Because most pensioners are living on minimum incomes and so they are extremely likely to need to spend, rather than save the bonus payment.

 Their marginal propensity to consume (MPC) is high.

 The MPC is a measure of how likely a recipient of funds is to spend an extra (or marginal) dollar they receive.